I Do (Nina Girado song): Music video

-A scene from the music video, where Nina is seen dancing with back-up.
+A scene from the music video, where Nina is seen dancing with back-up dancers.

 The music video for "I Do" was directed by Treb Montreras II.
 The video features dance moves and non-basic choreography, making it the first Nina music video to feature such dance moves.
 The video is almost plotless.
-Its setting is a club, where there are bright lights and a big lettering that spells "NINA".
+Its setting is a club, where there are bright lights and big letters that spell "NINA".

 Synopsis

-In the first scene, Nina came out of a red door wearing a violet dress and started singing to the song.
+In the first scene, Nina enters a red door wearing a violet dress and started singing to the song.
 She is then shown wearing a red hooded jacket and jeans.
-By the chorus, she starts dancing with back-up girls dancing behind her, while wearing white sleeveless shirt, short black skirt and bling-blings.
-She is then seen dancing with the same back up dancers, but only, she is now wearing the red hooded jacket.
-Halfway through the video, a man, wearing all-black, is seen freeing a green bird.
-The man portrays her love interest on the video.
-By the end, Nina exits on the red door, where she entered in the beginning of the video.
+At the chorus, she starts dancing with back-up dancers behind her, while wearing a white sleeveless shirt, a short black skirt, and long necklaces.
+She is then seen dancing with the same back-up dancers, but only, she is now wearing the red hooded jacket again.
+Halfway through the video, a man in a black outfit (her love interest in the video) is seen freeing a green bird.
+The video ends with Nina exiting the red door, where she entered in the beginning of the video.